alirezanet/Gridify/docs/pages/guide/extensions/entityframework.md

 ### EntityFrameworkCompatibilityLayer

-Setting this property to `true` Enables the EntityFramework Compatibility layer to make the generated expressions compatible whit entity framework.
+Setting this property to `true` Enables the EntityFramework Compatibility layer to make the generated expressions compatible with entity framework.

 - type: `bool`
 - default: `false`